IST-Unbabel-Seminars/ist-unbabel-seminars.github.io/index.md

 <p class="message">
-  <strong>We will be resting during August.
-Come back in September for the first seminars of 2022/2023!</strong><br />
+  <strong>We are back with new talks!
+Please check the schedule for following seminars!</strong><br />
 </p>

 <br />